Set Current Location

 For more than two centuries, Pack Square has marked the center of downtown.
 As Asheville has grown from a small country town to a metropolitan area, Vance Monument and the fountain on Pack Square have remained icons of the bustling city.
 Visit the art museum, sit and enjoy a mocha latte, have dinner at an outdoor café and people-watch as visitors and residents alike are drawn to the sounds of live music drifting from surrounding restaurants and clubs.
 The city's Renaissance Plan for the square assures a promising future.

 One of the crown jewels of Asheville, Biltmore Estate seamlessly chronicles the legendary lineage of the Vanderbilts.
 Nestled in the sprawling Blue Ridge Mountains, the house was built between 1889 and 1895 by architect Richard Morris Hunt as the summer estate of George Washington Vanderbilt II.
-At its heart is the Biltmore House, a four-story mansion inspired by the Châteauesque architectural style in France and England, which is an iconic vestige of the Gilded Age.
+At its heart is the Biltmore House, a four-story mansion inspired by the Châteauesque architectural style in France and England.
 With 250 rooms encompassing 8000 acres (3237 hectares), it is one of the biggest private homes in the country.
-Replete with furniture, artwork and antiques which only exude grandeur, the house shelters an array of opulent spaces like the enormous Banquet Hall and George Vanderbilt's master bedroom.
-Perhaps one of the highlights of the house is the extra-ordinary detailing which resides in its recesses.
-Complete with carved paneling, gilded ornamentation and intricate ceiling work, this grandiose house is a canopy of unabashed magnificence fused with elegance.
-Fronting the house are the marvelous gardens which have been modeled on Victorian landscaping principles, complete with delightful foliage and blooming, vibrant flowers.
-Designated a National Historic Landmark, the house also harbors restaurants, shops, an inn and a gorgeous winery and a rooftop which affords breathtaking views of its surrounding environs.
+Replete with furniture, artwork, and antiques that exude grandeur, the house shelters an array of opulent spaces like the enormous Banquet Hall and George Vanderbilt's master bedroom.
+Complete with carved paneling, gilded ornamentation, and intricate ceiling work, this grandiose house is an epitome of elegance.
+Fronting the house are the marvelous gardens which have been modeled on Victorian landscaping principles, complete with delightful foliage and blooming colorful flowers.
+Designated a National Historic Landmark, the house also harbors restaurants, shops, an inn, and a gorgeous winery and a rooftop which affords breathtaking views of its surrounding environs.

 The Blue Ridge Parkway is one of the most traveled in the US National Park system.
 The scenic thoroughfare is 470 miles long and passes through the mountains of the Shenandoah to the Great Smoky Mountains in Western North Carolina.
 Some of the more popular stops in the area are Linville Gorge, Craggy Gardens and Graveyard Fields.